NATURALIST JIM CONRAD

 You can download books written during various of Jim's naturalizing trips here.

-Since 2005 Jim has wandered a bit, bartering labor of various kinds for lodging, in the process depositing onto the Internet information about nature in California's Sierra Nevadas, Oregon's Siskiyou Mountains, Kentucky's Bluegrass Region, the southern slope of southwestern Texas's Edwards Plateau, and the Mexican states of Yucatán, Querétaro, and Chiapas At this time Jim is fairly settled in, serving as naturalist-in residence, living in a thatch-roofed hut on the grounds of Hacienda Chichen adjacent to the Maya ruins of Chichén Itzá in central Yucatán, México.
+Since 2005 Jim has wandered a bit, bartering labor of various kinds for lodging, in the process depositing onto the Internet information about nature in California's Sierra Nevadas, Oregon's Siskiyou Mountains, Kentucky's Bluegrass Region, the southern slope of southwestern Texas's Edwards Plateau, and the Mexican states of Yucatán, Querétaro, and Chiapas At this time Jim is living on an isolated permaculture rancho deep in the woods near Ek-Balam ruins north of Valladolid, Yucatán, México.
+There's no electricity or Internet here, so nowadays communicating is a bit slow.

 Jim issues a Naturalist Newsletter about the plants and animals he meets.
 You can access them on the Web.

 You can write to Jim by clicking here.